zentyal/zentyal/docs/en/user/mail.rst

 Finally, the mail server may be configured to use a content filter for their messages [#]_.
-To do so, the filter server must receive the message from a fixed port and send the result back to another fixed port where the mail server is bound to listen the response.
+To do so, the filter server must receive the message from a fixed port and send the result back to another established port where the mail server is bound to listen the response.
 Through :menuselection:`Mail --> General --> Mail filter options`, you may choose a custom server or eBox as mail filter.

-.. [#] In  :ref:`mailfilter-sec-ref` section this topic is explained in depth.
+.. [#] In  :ref:`mailfilter-sec-ref` section this topic is deeply explained.

 .. image:: images/mail/mailfilter-options.png
    :align: center